sdw-online/data-contract-driven-pipeline/README.md

         - Otherwise, circuit break the data pipeline (log and exit)✅

 - Silver layer
-    - Check if silver S3 bucket exists
+    - Check if silver S3 bucket exists✅
-        - If not, create it
+        - If not, create it✅
-    - Read the raw data from the bronze bucket into a Pandas dataframe
+    - Read the raw data from the bronze bucket into a Pandas dataframe✅
-        - If data doesn’t exist, re-run the bronze layer’s task
+        - If data doesn’t exist, re-run the bronze layer’s task✅
-    - Apply necessary transformations (e.g. joins, filter, aggregations, renaming columns)
+    - Apply necessary transformations (e.g. joins, filter, aggregations, renaming columns)✅
-    - Write the transformed data into the silver bucket
+    - Write the transformed data into the silver bucket✅
-    - Validate the transformed data against the silver-to-gold (S2G) data contract
+    - Validate the transformed data against the silver-to-gold (S2G) data contract✅
-        - If this doesn’t exist, define the validation rules and constraints in the silver-to-gold (S2G) data contract
+        - If this doesn’t exist, define the validation rules and constraints in the silver-to-gold (S2G) data contract✅
-        - Write a success message (to the console/logs) if validation passes
+        - Write a success message (to the console/logs) if validation passes✅
-            - Otherwise, circuit break
+            - Otherwise, circuit break✅

 - Gold layer
     - Check if gold bucket exists